oracle-livelabs/converged/microservices-cicd/int-jenkins-liquibase/integration-jenkins-liquibase.md

 ### Prerequisites

-* This lab presumes you have already completed the earlier labs.
+* This lab presumes you have already completed Lab 1 and all the required resources like Oracle ATP database, Jenkins, Kubernetes were successfully installed.
 * As this is a demonstration of Jenkins/GitHub integration for CI/CD, **you must use your own GitHub account to run it.** We assume you completed this step in Setup lab.

 ## Task 1: Generate the GitHub Personal Access Token (PAT).